 - Physically healthy with no family history of inheritable genetic disorders.
 This means your BMI must be between 19 and 29, plus have no existing serious illness.

-- Psychologically healthy – You should have no history of mental disorder or psychological issues; plus you shouldn’t be taking psychoactive drugs.
+- Psychologically healthy; that is, no history of mental disorders or psychological issues; plus you shouldn’t be taking psychoactive drugs

-- a non-smoker and no history of substance abuse
+- Non-smoker and no history of substance abuse

-Many clinics do not list down education as requirement, but reports have shown that fertility clinics do prefer candidates with a college degree.
+Many clinics do not list a college education as a requirement, but reports have shown that fertility clinics do prefer candidates with a degree.

 The screening process, which involves physical exams, interviews, background checks, and psychological tests, takes about 6 to 8 weeks depending on the clinic.